You don't complete a cottage landscape. You enter it and stay with it. This book is about what happens when you give up on done.

 — from the book

-The Unfinished Cottage Landscape is a small book — 108 pages — about a big shift: from fighting your land to being present with it.
+The Unfinished Cottage Landscape is a small book — fewer than 100 pages — about a big shift: from fighting your land to being present with it.
 It draws on ecological landscaping, succession, and the kind of attention that comes from staying put long enough to notice what's actually happening.

 It's for anyone who has ever sighed getting out of the car on a Friday evening, looking at what still needs to be done.
 And for anyone who suspects there might be a different way.